fuseraft/kiwi/docs/abstract_classes.md

 ## Notes

 - Abstract classes are a foundational concept for enforcing a contract for subclasses, ensuring that they implement specific methods.
-- While you cannot create instances of abstract classes, they are crucial for designing a clear and consistent class hierarchy in object-oriented programming in Astral.
+- While you cannot create instances of abstract classes, they are crucial for designing a clear and consistent class hierarchy in object-oriented programming in Kiwi.